Jason Norris

 Jason Norris (born 7 September 1972) is an Australian professional golfer.

+Career

-In 2007, Norris won the New South Wales Open and the Western Australia PGA Championship when both were part of the Von Nida Tour.
+In 2007, Norris won the New South Wales Open and the Western Australia PGA Championship; both were part of the developmental Von Nida Tour.

 Norris also won the 2010 Victorian Open.
 He was runner-up at the 2012 New Zealand Open.
 In 2015, he was runner-up at the Maekyung Open.

 Norris won the 2017 Fiji International by four strokes.
-In the final round, he had eight birdies and three bogeys.
+The event was multi-sanctioned by the European Tour, Asian Tour, and PGA Tour of Australasia.
+In the final round, he had eight birdies against three bogeys.
 He entered the tournament ranked 1238th in the world.